afinesami/holbertonschool-interview/0x10-rain/README.md

-# 0x10.
+#0x10.
 Rain
-## Specializations - Interview Preparation ― Algorithms
+## By Jesse Hedden, Software Engineer at Holberton School